Personal Care Attendant Course and Training Information

 Training and certification requirements for personal care attendants vary by state.
 Some states permit on-the-job training by a hospice or agency.
 Under this training method, personal care attendants work with registered nurses and experienced aides.
 They learn to interact with patients by assisting experienced caretakers in their duties.

 Other states require candidates to attend training programs and pass certification exams before they work with patients.
 These credentials are also needed for employment with agencies that accept Medicare and Medicaid payments.
 Most training options are certificates or associate's degree programs offered by community and technical colleges.
+Courses combine lectures in elderly care and CPR with hands-on training requirements.
 The National Association for Home Care and Hospice offers certification exams.